CAIDA/MANRS_Data_Analysis/README.md

 # MANRS_Data_Analysis

 This repo contains analysis code used in the paper [Mind Your MANRS: Measuring the MANRS Ecosystem](https://www.caida.org/catalog/papers/2022_mind_your_manrs/mind_your_manrs.pdf) from IMC 2022.
-The analysis code provides certain details that were obscured in the paper.
+The analysis code provides certain details that were not in the paper.

 [MANRS - Mutually Agreed Norms on Routing Security](https://www.manrs.org/)
 - [MANRS Actions for Network Operators](https://www.manrs.org/netops/network-operator-actions/)